Alcohol and Stress

 As you’re getting enough sleep, you’ll have the ability to deal with your stress more effectively.
 Exercise can help you break the cycle of not being able to sleep because you’re stressed and being stressed because you can’t sleep.

 Yoga is another type of exercise; however, it’s an exercise that can get geared specifically towards helping with stress.
+Yoga also helps with addiction recovery.
 There are various yoga poses and breathing exercises you can do to help with stress.

 Yoga also will often incorporate elements of mindfulness.
 Some poses you might want to try for stress relief include: